Tanja-Franke/church-website/README.md

 ## Acknowledgements

-A special thank you to my mentor [Harry Dhillon](https://www.linkedin.com/in/harry-dhillon-299b321b3/) from [Code Institute](https://codeinstitute.net/ie/), for your advice, feedback and reviewing my work!
+A special thank you to my mentor [Harry Dhillon](https://www.linkedin.com/in/harry-dhillon-299b321b3/) from [Code Institute](https://codeinstitute.net/ie/), for your advice, feedback and reviewing my work!<br>
-My CI facilitator Kamil Wojciechowski and my peers from 5p for helping and giving me feedback and reviewing my work!
+My CI facilitator Kamil Wojciechowski and my peers from 5p for motivating, helping and giving me feedback and reviewing my work!<br>
-The Stack Overflow community for providing answers to specific coding questions.
+The Stack Overflow community for providing answers to specific coding questions.<br>
-Finally, God and my church community for allowing me to create this website for educational purposes and praying for me to have the right support and to finish this project.
+Finally, God and my church community for allowing me to create this website for educational purposes and praying for me to have the right support and to finish this project.<br>